BGRicker/gitallica/README.md

 ---

 ### 7. **Bus Factor (per directory)**
-*Who’s the last person standing if someone leaves?*
+*Who's the last person standing if someone leaves?*

 **Threshold:** Target bus factor of ~25–50% of team (e.g., 4–5 in a 10-person team).

 **Why:**
 Collective ownership is healthier than strong ownership:
-> “With collective ownership, anyone can change any part of the code at any time.” — *Martin Fowler*
+> "With collective ownership, anyone can change any part of the code at any time." — *Martin Fowler*

 But diffuse ownership without clear stewardship risks accountability gaps.

+**Intelligent Analysis:** Uses Git blame data to measure actual line-level authorship rather than commit counts, providing accurate knowledge concentration metrics that avoid misleading signals from drive-by commits, bulk refactors, and merge artifacts.

 ---